 Aside from being breathable, moisture-wicking and lightweight, the best workout clothes for heavy sweating should also be colour-fast.
 When a fabric material is colour-fast, it won’t ‘bleed’ even if it becomes damp or wet from perspiration, water or rain.

 Sportswear should ideally be washable and easy to clean so that dirt, perspiration and any unpleasant odours can be removed quickly in a single wash.
 Moreover, activewear should also have the ability to shrink back to size after being laundered.
+As not all fabrics should be washed the same way, it’s definitely advisable to check the brands’ website to see how to wash your your new activewear clothing.

 7. Thermal insulation